 Another look hot with both street-slick 1950s bad boys and Hollywood actors of that generation was the ducktail.
 This popular hairstyle wasn’t a quack: The hairstyle became so iconic and archetypal to the ’50s greaser look that people can hardly disassociate the era from these vintage hairstyles.
 The ducktail featured hair that was combed flat on each side, with both the left and right side meeting at the back of your head in a V, looking like, surprise, a little duckie’s tailfeathers.
 The front of the hair was usually mussed up with gel or pomade (try Dove Men+Care Control Gel) and styled into sexy, floppy curls, which were democratic enough to hide any bald spots or thinning.
 Can you say hot rod?

 3. Sleek Comb-Over

-If you’re a fan of Old Hollywood glamour or of black-and-white films, chances are you’ve seen your favorite leading actors sport these sleek vintage hairstyles for men on the big screen.
-The slick comb-over featured a short, almost high and tight fade, but with the tops of the hair parted over to one side and slicked down with a high-shine product.
+If you’re a fan of Old Hollywood glamour or of black-and-white films, chances are you’ve seen your favorite leading actors sport these sleek vintage hairstyles for men.
+The slick comb-over featured a short, almost high and tight fade.
+But with the tops of the hair parted over to one side and slicked down with a high-shine product.
 The look was neat and debonair and went with the formal, polished suits of the era.
 Most relevantly, however, it was also super easy to do: All you needed was some wax or non-greasy pomade, such as AXE Signature Clean Cut Look: Classic Pomade, and a comb.
 Recreate this gentlemanly look this year by combing hair back at a slight angle (and not straight across to the opposite side) for a fresher, more easygoing feel.